TotallyNotNero/Swift-Discord/README.md

 ## Features

 - macOS and Linux support
-- v8 API (including interactions, slash commands and message components)
+- v9 API (including interactions, slash commands, stickers and message components)
 - Configurable sharding
 - Voice support
+- Customizable cache

+## Caching
+This library fork introduces caching.
+Because this is a breaking change, it is not forced, however it is strongly recommended.
+The `DiscordCache` class handles it, caching messages, guilds, members and channels and storing them in a dictionary.
+A function, called `clearCache` clears the cache and is recommended to be ran either on the ready event or periodically, using DispatchQueue.

+**What are the advantages to caching?**
+- Faster performance
+- Easy fetching of guild/message/channel/user objects

 ## Requirements